-32. For the above-stated reasons, may it please the Court, rejecting all submissions to the contrary, to adjudge and declare:

-- (1) That the decision of the ICAO Council dated 29 June 2018 reflects a manifest failure to act judicially on the part of the ICAO Council, and a manifest lack of due process in the procedure adopted by the ICAO Council; and - (2) That the ICAO Council is not competent to adjudicate upon the disagreement between the State of Qatar and the Applicants submitted by Qatar to the ICAO Council by Qatar's Application (A) dated 30 October 2017; and

-(3) That the decision of the ICAO Council dated 29 June 2018 in respect of Application (A) is null and void and without effect.
+- 33. For the above-stated reasons, may it please the Court, rejecting all submissions to the contrary, to adjudge and declare: - (1) That the decision of the ICAO Council dated 29 June 2018 reflects a manifest failure to act judicially on the part of the ICAO Council, and a manifest lack of due process in the procedure adopted by the ICAO Council; and - (2) That the ICAO Council is not competent to adjudicate upon the disagreement between the State of Qatar and the Applicants submitted by Qatar to the ICAO Council by Qatar's Application (B) dated 30 October 2017; and(3) That the decision of the ICAO Council dated 29 June 2018 in respect of Appli- - (3) That the decision of the ICAO Council dated 29 June 2018 in respect of Application (B) is null and void and without effect.